Skip to main content

 Start formal representation

-About your appeal
+After your appeal

 • at the start time of a controlled parking bay

-• after a permitted 'free' parking period expires
+• after a free parking period ends

-The 10 minute grace period does not apply in the following instances:
+The grace period does not apply:

-• Citizens Advice Bureau
+• Citizens Advice

 • Traffic Penalty Tribunal England and Wales